h2non/videoshow/README.md

 ### Image format

-It's highly recommended to use only JPEG images, since PNG or other formats may generate some errors in ffmpeg.
+It's recommended to use JPEG images, since PNG or other formats may generate some unexpected errors in ffmpeg.

 ## Install
 ```bash